 Select a name and network address(es) for the new machine.
+Symbolics UX machines must have both a Chaosnet address and an Internet address.
 For information about network addresses, see the section "Choosing Machine Names and Network Addresses".

 Note: All preconfigured machines come from Symbolics with Chaosnet address 52525.
 Unless you have a standalone machine, this is not a desirable Chaosnet address.